-HFCA was formed in 2005, with the main purpose to work with disadvantaged youth in Cambodia through the medium of the world's most poplar sport which is football.
-We fund a football program in Phnom Penh which is the capital city of Cambodia.
+HFCA (Happy Football Cambodia Australia) was formed in late 2005.HFCA's main purpose is to work with disadvantaged youth in Cambodia through the medium of the beautiful game AKA Football.

 After attending the Homeless World Cup and arriving home, we noticed a change in these children.